iklyubanov/java-personal-workbench/algorithm/overview.md

 A decimal representing of the fraction of positive numbers in the array compared to its size.
 A decimal representing of the fraction of negative numbers in the array compared to its size.
 A decimal representing of the fraction of zeros in the array compared to its size.

+7. _Staircase_
+   #
+  ##
+ ###
+####
+Observe that its base and height are both equal to n, and the image is drawn using # symbols and spaces.
+The last line is not preceded by any spaces.

+Write a program that prints a staircase of size n.